Koenkk/zigbee2mqtt.io/docs/guide/installation/20_zigbee2mqtt-fails-to-start.md

 [44889.075627] Voltage normalised (0x00000000)
 ```

-When you have a SSD connected to the Pi, try connecting the adapter via a powered USB hub.
+Also try connecting the adapter via a powered USB hub (especially if you have an SSD connected to the Pi).

 ## Make sure the extension cable works